 Sergeants are the big picture people.
 They are usually ex-soldiers who got promoted from within.
 They have the overall view of the project and even the program of works.
 These folk will manage your soldiers.
 These guys take responsibility for the overall outcomes and run the meetings and manage stakeholder expectations.
 They rely on accurate estimates from the soldiers but can smell a fish miles away.

 Scouts are your creatives.
+They know what is coming.
 These are your problem solvers and innovators.
 They look at reusability.
 They look at product ideas.
 They get excited about best practice.
 These are your tool creators.
 These guys need assistance with balancing the long term good health of the team with immediate issue resolution priorities of projects.
 These folk can be spin masters.
 So you need to ensure as a leader you manage them carefully to see through the real value of the output they manifest for your project.